waimea-chbrennan/branch26-website/README.md

 This is a digital media and database project for **NCEA Level 2**, assessed against standards [91892](docs/as91892.pdf) and [91893](docs/as91892.pdf).

 The project is a web app that uses [Flask](https://flask.palletsprojects.com) for the server back-end, connecting to a SQLite database.
-The final deployment of the app is on [Render](https://render.com/), with the database hosted at [Turso](https://turso.tech/).
+The final deployment of the app is on [Render](https://render.com/) with a placeholder database held there as well.

 The app uses [Jinja2](https://jinja.palletsprojects.com/templates/) templating for structuring pages and data, and [PicoCSS](https://picocss.com/) as the starting point for styling the web front-end.